 If you find an error fare and the airline honors it, it's possible that you can save an absolute fortune,so they're always worth exploring.
 You can create alerts with plenty of companies like Dollar Flight Club, Travel Pirates or lots more to receive these fares by email.
 Then you just have to be quick enough to open them before they disappear.

 Not exploring reward points sooner is one of my biggest travel regrets.
 I was completely unaware of Frequent Flyer Points/Travel Miles/Airmiles/Reward Points when I started traveling.
 I could have been traveling like a king nowadays with all the money I've spent throughout the years.

-Serious travel hackers have multiple cards for multiple situations, and these are the people who get to fly business class while I'm still jammed into Economy.
-If you're willing to study up on the rules, find the best cards with the most relevant, rewarding deals and work the system then you can go far (literally).
+Serious travel hackers have multiple cards for multiple situations, They're the people who get to fly business class while I'm still jammed into Economy.

 8. Ask the locals